rpet91/Perudo/README.md

 - Changed the rule that perudo can't be called by the next player to only the next player.

 # Instructions
 Compile the program with ```make``` or ```make game``` to launch the game.
 A list of instructions is shown which will help you through to get started.
 You'll need at least two players with a maximum of five.
-When the game is launched you have a list of options you can perform.

 ![dobbelspellen-perudo-2](https://user-images.githubusercontent.com/57190868/143675370-d6a42dfa-6522-4665-8773-41da7abaa7eb.jpg)